AzureIoTGBB/iot-edge-offline-dashboarding/documentation/manufacturing-kpis.md

   |> map(fn: (r) => ({_time: r._time, _value: math.ceil(x: r._value)}))
 ```

-  Calculate cumulative sum over STATUS so that each row gives number of running minutes from the start of range.
+Calculate the cumulative sum over STATUS so that each row shows the minutes of uptime (= running) since the start of the range.

 ```
 RunningMins=